ranjanajothimanikandan/Ex_7_List-View/README.md

 /*
 Program to print the list of item.

-Developed by: GRACIA RAVI R
+Developed by: RANJANA J

-Registeration Number : 212222040047
+Registeration Number : 212222040131
 */

 ## activity_main.xml: